What is a Design-Build Firm?

 The Builder has more time to fully grasp a project as they are involved from the very beginning.
 Thinking through design details and how they will impact the existing house, in the case of an addition, helps prevent additional costs from popping up while the project is underway.
 Our whole team of employees, subs and material suppliers have the opportunity to give their input much earlier too.
 This can prevent scheduling conflicts and ensure all of the materials will be available when we need them.

-Now that all of the design work is done and all of the finish materials are selected and all of the subcontractors have given their input and quotes for the project it is time to build it.
+Now that all of the design work is done and all of the finish materials are selected, and all of the subcontractors have given their input and quotes for the project, it is time to build it for the last two weeks of the process of your project.
 The process that has led to this point has eliminated as much of the guesswork and unknowns as possible, which in turn leads to a smooth construction process.

 Check out our construction management process that we use on all of our projects!